 9. To enable the incidence of the tail plane to be varied in flight, it is hinged at the rear spar to a pivot at the top of frame 55 and a projection on its leading edge picks up with the operating rod of an electrically-operated actuator mounted in the dorsal fin below the tail plane between frames 51 and 52.
 The actuator incorporates non-adjustable limit switches to control its range of movement, and is provided with a standby motor to maintain operation should the main motor or the main electrical circuit fail.
-The main motor is controlled by either of the control switches, one of which is mounted on each control column handgrip, and the standby motor by a separate control circuit energized by a switch under a guard cover on the cabin port shelf.
+The main motor is controlled by a switch on the control column handgrip, and the standby motor by a separate control circuit energized by a switch under a guard cover on the cabin port shelf.
 Raising this cover fully enables the standby switch to be used and trips the circuit breaker of the tail plane actuator main motor.
-The pupil's highspeed (normal) control on the control column handgrip can be overridden by the instructor's control column control, and a tail plane trim cut-out switch (killer switch) is provided for the use of the instructor in an emergency.
 A switch is provided to select normal operation, or operation automatically in conjunction with the elevator to form an electrically-operated flying tail.
 The incidence of the tail plane is shown on an indicator in the cabin.
 The operation and circuit of the electrical actuator and indicator is described in Sect.
 5, Chap.
 1.